Industry Solutions

 Compatibility is more than a marketing claim.
 It has specific operational components.

 The first is data delivery.
-Does the credit API return data in a format the LOS can consume directly?
-Most mortgage LOS platforms expect MISMO-compliant data structures.
-A credit API that returns MISMO 3.4 conformant payloads slots into the LOS without translation.
+Does the credit API return data in a format the LOS can consume?
+A flexible API that returns structured, normalized data integrates more cleanly.
+The alternative is raw bureau output in three different shapes.

 The second is workflow placement.
 Does the credit pull happen inside the LOS, or does the user have to leave the system?
-A real integration places the credit order button inside the LOS interface itself.
-The user clicks, the pull runs, the data attaches to the loan file.
+A real integration places the credit order action inside the LOS interface.
+The user triggers the pull, the data attaches to the loan file, and the workflow continues.

 The third is bidirectional sync.
 Does the LOS know about the credit pull after it happens?
 A good integration writes the order ID, the report URL, the score, and the key attributes back to the LOS.
 The rest of the workflow can reference them.

 The fourth is compliance handling.
-Does the integration support adverse action data, reissue, and audit logging the way the LOS expects?
-Mortgage compliance is strict.
+Does the integration support audit logging the way the compliance team expects?
 Missing or malformed credit data audit trails create real problems at exam time.
+The vendor and the LOS need to agree on what gets logged where.

 How Does a Seamless LOS Credit Data Integration Actually Work?